Josh Bell Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.
+- The White Sox pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.

-- The White Sox have a 4.68 team ERA that ranks 24th among all league pitching staffs.
+- The White Sox's 4.63 team ERA ranks 24th across all league pitching staffs.

-- White Sox pitchers combine to surrender 145 total home runs at a rate of 1.4 per game (third-most in the league).
+- White Sox pitchers combine to give up 145 total home runs at a rate of 1.4 per game (third-most in baseball).

-- Toussaint (0-3) gets the starting nod for the White Sox in his fifth start of the season.
-He's put together a 4.06 ERA in 31 2/3 innings pitched, with 25 strikeouts.

-- His last time out was in relief on Thursday when the right-hander tossed one scoreless inning against the Chicago Cubs without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.